Vacation Tips: Staying Healthy on Vacation

 Motion SicknessMotion sickness can occur whether going by car, train, plane, or boat.
 Its effects include nausea which could lead to vomiting.
 This is usually preceded by yawning, salivation, cold sweating and dizziness.
 People prone to motion sickness should have a light non-fatty meal before the journey and avoid alcohol.
 Reading and writing should also be avoided during travel.
 There are tablets available to help combat motion sickness.
 If you are traveling by car, it is advisable to take a rest from driving every two hours.
 A short walk will refresh you and help to maintain your concentration.

 Other more dangerous injuries can be caused by a number of creatures.
-If you are stung by a jellyfish, try to remove the tentacles and stingers.
-This is best done by gently rubbing the area with a handful of wet sand.
-Alcohol applied externally to the skin and cooling lotions will also help.
+If you are stung by a jellyfish, try to remove the tentacles and stingers and then soak the area in hot water.
+Topical cortisone creams or oral antihistamines may relieve swelling and itching.
+If you experience a severe allergic reaction, seek medical attention immediately.

 Hangover HelpA few too many cocktails combined with lots of sun (dehydration) can bring on that undesirable hangover.
-How to avoid?
-Drink lots of water while you are having cocktails and before bed have a glass of water and banana.
+To avoid this, drink lots of water with your cocktails and have a glass of water and a banana before bed.
 Take a supplement with guava leaf extract – the compounds in guava help your body process alcohol more efficiently.
 Go easy on the Tylenol... while it helps the headache, high amounts are hard on your liver and so is the alcohol.
 If you feel queasy the next day, avoid alcohol and have some ginger and lemon tea.

 Overeating and IndulgingOvereating can lead to bloating, gas, heartburn and weight gain.
 This is all too easy to do on vacation, especially when you have access to incredible restaurants and fresh, local seafood.
 Avoid this unpleasant feeling by eating smaller meals (try to avoid the buffets), opt for grilled or broiled seafood instead of fried, choose your sides wisely, taking digestive enzymes before you eat and having a cup of green tea afterward to aid digestion and support your metabolism.